spencer pope

 I haven't stopped programming since I stopped working as a programmer.
 My projects continue to grow in numbers, and I regularly update my personal website, which is a long-running project in itself.
 Recently, I've been optimizing the site's content management strategy.
 My blog has been available on my website for a while now, and all of that feature's data is stored in a database managed by WordPress.
 Used in this manner, WordPress acts as a headless CMS.
 A CMS is an application used for storing static content, and headless means the application doesn't come with a front end.
 It is only concerned with managing content, and the way that content is displayed is up to consumers.
 My website consumes the CMS via WordPress's built-in REST API, so when I write my posts in WordPress's text editor, they magically appear on my website too.
 I've started to move towards this approach for all text content on my site.
 Features like the home and about pages are primarily text, so they are better stored and easier to update in a CMS.
 One feature I haven't been able to integrate with the CMS is my resume page.
 I built a custom widget to display the contents of my resume, and that content wouldn't be nicely organized to fit into the widget if I just threw it all into a WordPress post.
 Adding resume-specific data tables to the WordPress database would make it much easier for consumers to use that data the way I intended, and for me to update my resume in the future.
 It's a good thing WordPress is open source, and their data models can be extended to achieve this.
 I can also build a plugin that will act as the CMS for the new data tables, enabling me to update my resume from a custom WordPress view that I get to design.
 I'm still at the drawing board on this project, and it's potentially a much larger undertaking than I anticipated, but it will be a great opportunity to learn how to develop a plugin and work with technologies I'm less familiar with like MySQL and PHP.

-There’s no denying that teaching fourth grade for a year will leave a gap in my technical resume.
-It’s the kind of gap I’ll be excited to explain someday, but I want to stay ahead of the curb and start building my defense early.
-Technical projects that I develop independently are part of this, and I’ve decided that certifications will supplement the professional dimension of my continued enrichment.
-Now that the only formal work I’m doing is as a freelancer, earning well-known certifications will show that I’m still serious about a career in software.
-I’m starting with AWS since it’s the platform I’ve used the most, and I was able to pass the Certified Cloud Practitioner exam with relative ease.
+There's no denying that teaching fourth grade for a year will leave a gap in my technical resume.
+It's the kind of gap I'll be excited to explain someday, but I want to stay ahead of the curb and start building my defense early.
+Technical projects that I develop independently are part of this, and I've decided that certifications will supplement the professional dimension of my continued enrichment.
+Now that the only formal work I'm doing is as a freelancer, earning well-known certifications will show that I'm still serious about a career in software.
+I'm starting with AWS since it's the platform I've used the most, and I was able to pass the Certified Cloud Practitioner exam with relative ease.
 The second-handedness of getting certified to display my competence is troubling because ideally, my work would speak for itself without the need for credentials.
 And given the mixed opinions on some of these certs, I never gave them much thought while I was employed.
-But, the reality is my live projects do not require the scale or elasticity needed to justify premium cloud providers, so I’ve opted for budget infrastructure to reduce their expenses.
-Though I can speak to my experience with these platforms, tangible proof that you’ve used Azure, GCP, or AWS is always best, and I can secure that by sitting for a few tests.
+But, the reality is my live projects do not require the scale or elasticity needed to justify premium cloud providers, so I've opted for budget infrastructure to reduce their expenses.
+Though I can speak to my experience with these platforms, tangible proof that you've used Azure, GCP, or AWS is always best, and I can secure that by sitting for a few tests.
 If nothing else, they ought to serve as helpful refreshers too.
-I’ve planned to achieve the AWS Solutions Architect Associate cert in the next few weeks.
+I plan to earn the AWS Solutions Architect Associate certification in the next few weeks.

 I haven't left behind the original reason I came to China during college.
 Though I'm not currently a student, I make a point of taking an interest in the language here.
 In America however, I fail masterfully at convincing myself to study foreign languages.
 I excelled in Spanish class for the first half of high school, but I dropped out my junior year at the first sign of difficulty.
 I couldn't justify enduring the subject.
 I draw a parallel from that experience to studying Chinese, which I was happy to engage in during my trip to Beijing, but found impossible to keep up upon my return.
 Embarrassingly, I have sunk scores of hours into a software project designed to help me study Mandarin in part, just to avoid the study itself.
 Luckily moving to Shanghai has made this study non-negotiable.
 I'm constantly learning new words and speaking tactics from my friends, neighbors, and colleagues.
 The opportunity to apply my training in my daily affairs is motivating enough to engage me.
 I hope to formalize my studies soon in order to increase my rate of progress.
 Foreign speaker Vitalik Buterin has entire blog posts that can be read in Chinese characters, and though I don't claim to possess genius approximating his, I think such a display of competence is achievable for many.
 Not to mention the exciting prospect of implementing internationalization on my website, following my journey to becoming bilingual.